AI-Supported Science Research Workflow (Biology Example)

 Not sure which database best fits the assignment or topic?
 Consider the research angle below.

-If a topic spans multiple biological scales (for example, gene regulation + metabolism + ecological impact), students may need to search different databases separately.
+If a topic spans multiple biological scales, such as gene regulation, metabolism, and ecological impact, students may need to search different databases separately.

 - Molecular mechanisms → PubMed